-A member entitled to attend and vote at the Annual General Meeting is not entitled to appoint more than two proxies to attend and vote on his behalf and where a member appoints two proxies, he shall specify the proportion of his shares to be represented by each proxy.
 A proxy need not be a member of the Company.

-The instrument appointing a proxy must be deposited at the office of the Company's Share Registrar, M & C Services Private Limited, at 112 Robinson Road #05-01, Singapore 068902 not less than 48 hours before the time appointed for the holding of the Annual General Meeting.
+The instrument appointing a proxy must be deposited at the office of the Company's share registrar at M & C Services Private Limited, 112 Robinson Road, #05-01, Singapore 068902 not less than 48 hours before the time set for the holding of the Annual General Meeting.